dbmcclain/Lisp-Actors/README.md

 <img width="401" alt="Screen Shot 2021-05-09 at 5 27 21 PM" src="https://user-images.githubusercontent.com/3160577/117592795-d78d5180-b0ee-11eb-94d9-58817bd87ef9.png">

 But now we have an anomaly in the multi-threaded timing.
 My code never performs any thread switching.
 A thread continuously runs the RUN dispatcher against its own dedicated event queue.
 At most my threads will pause while waiting for more events, or briefly, when there is a short contention period on the event queue between a sender and the event dispatcher thread.
-So this anomaly appears to be induced by OSX stealing timeslices away from RUN dispatchers and giving them to unrelated background tasks on the machine.
+So this anomaly appears to be induced by OSX stealing unused remains of timeslices away from RUN dispatchers and giving them to unrelated background tasks on the machine.